RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 |

 ================================
-AMD ROCm™ Release Notes v3.6.0
+AMD ROCm™ Release Notes v3.7.0
 ================================
-July, 2020
+August, 2020

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues in the ROCm v3.6.0 release.
+It also covers known issues in the ROCm v3.7.0 release.

-`Download AMD ROCm v3.6.0 Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__
+`Download AMD ROCm v3.7.0 Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__